Models Servings

 - In the Create Model dialog, fill in the form fields:

 - ID: Unique identifier for the model deployment.
+Auto-populated according to the selected model serving.

 - Display Name: Enter a name for the model deployment.
+Auto-populated according to the selected model serving.

 - Display Version: Specify a version of the model deployment.